magmide/magmide/README.md

 ## Taught effectively

-Working engineers are resource constrained and don't have years of free time to wade through arcane and disconnected academic papers, or use haphazard or clunky tooling.
+Working engineers are resource constrained and don't have years of free time to wade through arcane and disconnected academic papers.
 Academics aren't incentivized to properly explain and expose their amazing work, and a massive amount of [research debt](https://distill.pub/2017/research-debt/) has accrued in many fields, including formal verification.

 To achieve this goal, this project will enshrine the following values in regard to teaching materials: